-A two-tiered touchscreen layout as seen in the Taycan is possible, but it’s possible Porsche will stick to the single central screen layout it already uses in the Porsche Panamera and Cayenne.
+A two-tiered touchscreen layout as seen in the Taycan is possible, but there’s also a chance Porsche will stick to the single central screen layout it already uses in the Porsche Cayenne and Panamera.

-A fully configurable digital dashboard will be on offer and you can expect a version of the augmented reality head-up display already seen in other VW Group products to be present as well.
+A fully configurable digital dashboard will be on offer and you can expect some kind of augmented-reality head-up display system to feature in the options list, too.

-The flat floor afforded by the new Macan EV’s electric powertrain layout should yield plenty of passenger and boot space, possibly eclipsing the petrol-powered Macan.
+The flat floor afforded by the new Macan EV’s electric drive system should make sure there’s plenty of passenger and boot space, possibly eclipsing that in today’s petrol-powered Macan.

 New Porsche Macan EV motors and performance

-Utilising the new PPE (Premium Platform Electric) underpinnings jointly developed with Audi, the Porsche Macan EV will benefit from a very versatile layout that will offer both rear- and four-wheel-drive options as well as a range of battery capacities.
+Utilising the new PPE (Premium Platform Electric) underpinings jointly developed with Audi, the Porsche Macan EV will likely be offered with both rear- and four-wheel-drive options as well as a range of battery capacities.

-There is no official info just yet on the new Macan EV’s specs, but the upcoming Audi A6 e-tron, which uses these shared underpinnings, will produce 476hp and 800nm of torque in dual-motor format, which means it’ll accelerate from 0-60mph in less than four seconds.
+There is no official info just yet on the new Macan EV’s specs, but the upcoming Audi A6 e-tron, which uses these shared underpinnings, will produce 476hp and 800nm of torque in dual-motor format, which gives it a sub-4-second 0-60mph time.

-A similar setup may also be used for the Porsche Macan EV, while cheaper entry-level models may make use of a rear-wheel-drive version with a single electric motor should also be made available.
+A similar setup may also be used for the Porsche Macan EV, while a cheaper rear-wheel-drive version with a single electric motor should also be made available.

 New Porsche Macan EV batteries and range

-The Audi A6 e-tron will debut with a 100kWh battery pack and you can expect the Macan EV to be offered with a similar capacity battery.
-In this configuration the A6 e-tron is reputed to be capable of 435 miles between charges – despite a slightly taller (and potentially heavier) body, the Macan EV should still be able to achieve around 400 miles of range.
+The Audi A6 e-tron will debut with a 100kWh battery pack and a range-topping Porsche Macan EV may well be offered with a similar capacity battery.
+In this configuration the A6 e-tron has 435 miles of range although it remains to be seen whether the Macan EV will be capable of the same figure.

 New Porsche Macan EV price and release date